GLBS Covered Call Strategy

 What is a covered call on GLBS?

 A covered call on GLBS is the covered call strategy applied to GLBS (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With GLBS stock trading near $2.08, the strikes shown on this page are snapped to the nearest listed GLBS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GLBS stock at $3.63 on the most recent close, the strikes shown on this page are snapped to the nearest listed GLBS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are GLBS covered call max profit and max loss calculated?